Maintenance of pavements

 Surrey County Council is responsible for maintaining all pavements in Surrey except those that are privately owned.

-We use a number of appropriate engineering techniques to maintain Surrey's footways.
-These may include the below:
+We use a number of engineering techniques to maintain Surrey’s footways.
+These include:

 Pavement slurry